datafm/datafm/README.md

 ## Hi there 👋
+2nd Workshop on Navigating and Addressing Data Problems for Foundation Models @ ICLR 2025

+Singapore

 <!--
 **datafm/datafm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.